 Liz and I married just before moving to Thetford.
 We have two children, born bred and educated locally that have now flown the nest.
 We all enjoy a quieter, more rural, outdoors living, but are able to escape to the “big city” when desired.
 This helps to confirm the reason for our move to East Anglia, whilst ensuring that we still do understand and appreciate the more cosmopolitan.

 BMedSci, BM, BS, MRCGP

-Meriel Overy qualified from Nottingham University Medical in 1991 and, after a short return to her native Kent, completed training in General practice in Stroke-on-Trent.
+Meriel Overy qualified from Nottingham University Medical School in 1991 and, after a short return to her native Kent, completed training in General practice in Stoke-on-Trent.
 There she built on her student interests in Dermatology and in Infectious Diseases.
 In 1995 she travelled to Australia with her husband and worked as a GP both in Queensland and in Western Australia.
-Resisting temptation to stay, they returned to the UK and meriel took up a partnership at School Lane in 1998.
+Resisting temptation to stay, they returned to the UK and Meriel took up a partnership at School Lane in 1998.

-Meriel currently works three-quarters time within the practice.
+Meriel currently works full-time within the practice.
 Her main clinical interest remains in Dermatology and in 2007 she gained the Diploma in Practical Dermatology from Cardiff University.
-She works at the West Suffolk Hospital one half-day per week performing dermatological minor surgery.
+She worked at the West Suffolk Hospital one half-day per week for several years performing dermatological minor surgery.
 She also has a Postgraduate Certificate of Medical Education and is registered GP trainer.